Consensys/doc.goquorum/docs/Reference/APIs/PrivacyAPI.md

 #### Parameters

 1. `Object` - The transaction object to send:
     - `from`: `String` - The address for the sending account.
 Uses the `web3.eth.defaultAccount` property, if not specified.
     - `to`: `String` - (optional) The destination address of the message, left undefined for a contract-creation transaction.
     - `value`: `Number|String|BigNumber` - (optional) The value transferred for the transaction in Wei, also the endowment if it's a contract-creation transaction.
     - `gas`: `Number|String|BigNumber` - (optional, default: To-Be-Determined) The amount of gas to use for the transaction (unused gas is refunded).
     - <strike>`gasPrice`: `Number|String|BigNumber` - (optional, default: To-Be-Determined) The price of gas for this transaction in wei, defaults to the mean network gas price.</strike>
     - `data`: `String` - (optional) Either a [byte string](https://github.com/ethereum/wiki/wiki/Solidity,-Docs-and-ABI) containing the associated data of the message, or in the case of a contract-creation transaction, the initialisation code.
     - `input`: `String` - (optional) Either a [byte string](https://github.com/ethereum/wiki/wiki/Solidity,-Docs-and-ABI) containing the associated data of the message, or in the case of a contract-creation transaction, the initialisation code. `input` cannot coexist with `data` if they are set to different value.
     - `nonce`: `Number`  - (optional) Integer of a nonce.
 This allows to overwrite your own pending transactions that use the same nonce.
     - `privateFrom`: `String`  - (optional) When sending a private transaction, the sending party's base64-encoded public key to use.
 If not present *and* passing `privateFor`, use the default key as configured in the `TransactionManager`.
     - `privateFor`: `List<String>`  - (optional) When sending a private transaction, an array of the recipients' base64-encoded public keys.
-     - `callbackUrl`: `String` - (optional) the URL to perform a POST request to to post the result of submitted the transaction
+    - `callbackUrl`: `String` - (optional) the URL to perform a POST request to post the result of submitted the transaction

 #### Returns

 1. `String` - The empty hash, defined as `0x0000000000000000000000000000000000000000000000000000000000000000`

 The callback URL receives the following object:

 1. `Object` - The result object:
     - `id`: `String` - the identifier in the original RPC call, used to match this result to the request
     - `txHash`: `String` - the transaction hash that was generated, if successful
     - `error`: `String` - the error that occurred whilst submitting the transaction.